Fleur McIntyre: Playing career

 McIntyre pursued State Basketball League (SBL) opportunities with the Willetton Tigers but eventually joined the Cockburn Cougars, where she was the club's 1995 rookie of the year.
 She was initially listed as their No. 10 player but was eventually rewarded with a place in the starting five and by 1999, was captaining the team.
 She endured a couple of knee surgeries early in her career.

 McIntyre played for the Cougars every year between 1995 and 2003, which was followed by stints in 2005, 2006, 2008, 2011 and 2013.
 Injury limited her to one final game for the Cougars in 2014, as she finished her SBL career with 270 games.
 She earned life membership with the Cougars and won the club's MVP award five times.

 Coaching career

 Perth Lynx

-McIntyre served as an assistant coach with the Perth Lynx of the Women's National Basketball League (WNBL) under head coach Paul O'Brien.
-O'Brien was coach of the Lynx in 2005–06 and 2006–07.
+McIntyre served as an assistant coach with the Perth Lynx of the Women's National Basketball League (WNBL) under head coach Paul O'Brien in the 2006–07 season.